 The online directory run by RNIB to help you find the people, organisations and services you need.
-Visit sightlinedirectory.org.uk.
+Visit rnib.org.uk/sightline-directory.

 Citizens Advice

 There are Citizens Advice centres in many cities, towns and villages around the UK that provide face-to-face advice on a range of issues, including on welfare benefits.
 You can use the link listed below online to find your local bureau: citizensadvice.org.uk/getadvice.htm.